New Jersey Film Festivals

 The festivals judging panel is comprised of film media educators, artists, librarians and various film industry enthusiasts," the library said in a statement.
 "Judging criteria is based on several factors including originality, editing, audio quality and whether the film achieves its stated goal."

-The deadline for submissions is for submissions is March 25, 2016.
+The deadline for submissions is March 27th, 2017.
 All projects must be original work can be no longer than 20 minutes.
 "Students do not need to attend school in Ocean County to submit a film," reads a library statement. "

 Last year, the festival received more than 120 films submissions from national and international independent filmmakers."